Shift vector sign reversal in the Alcubierre warp drive spacetime geometry and nonlinear Burgers-type dynamics: Alcubierre WD spacetime

-{Recent works from Bobrick et al.\ \cite{Bobrick2021, Fuchs_2024} hint at the possibility of physical WDs having subluminal regimes.
+Recent works from Bobrick et al.\,\cite{Bobrick2021, Fuchs_2024} hint at the possibility of physical WDs having subluminal regimes.
 This was done with the aid of geometrical constants and by exploring other types of coordinate symmetries.
-The work of Lentz \cite{Lentz2021} promote the idea of a WD as the result of a soliton wave as a solution of the Einstein equations with WD spacetime, which is closely related to the Burgers equation.
-Nevertheless, Ref.\ \cite{Lentz2021} did not produce a Korteweg-de Vries equation from the Einstein equations, or did not demonstrate its presence via Lie group symmetries with the Burgers equation as found in Refs.\ \cite{nos1,nos2} where the Burgers equation arises naturally.
-Abell\'an et al.\ \cite{Abellan20231,Abellan20232, Abellan20233} applied spherical coordinates to the WD in order to tackle the Einstein equations, which in a way is an extension of the approach carried out in Refs.\ \cite{nos1,nos2,nos3}.}
+The work of Lentz \cite{Lentz2021} promotes the idea of a WD as the result of a soliton wave as a solution of the Einstein equations with WD spacetime, which is closely related to the Burgers equation.
+Nevertheless, Ref.\ \cite{Lentz2021} did not produce a Korteweg-de Vries (KdV) equation from the Einstein equations, nor did it demonstrate its presence via Lie group symmetries with the Burgers equation as found in Refs.\,\cite{nos1,nos2}, where the Burgers equation arises naturally.
+Abell\'an et al.\,\cite{Abellan20231, Abellan20232, Abellan20233} applied spherical coordinates to the WD to tackle the Einstein equations, which in a way is an extension of the approach carried out in Refs.\,\cite{nos1, nos2, nos3}.

-In what follows, we will show that the introduction of a cosmological constant in the \textit{geometric side} of the Einstein equations, plus a sign change in the shift vector, reveals previously hidden terms related to {heat-type equation and a viscous Burgers-type equation.
-Depending on the value and the sign of the cosmological constant the observed energy densities can be positive, though at the current level of our understanding of the problem this is by no means a certainty.
-In Sec.\ \ref{svs} the symmetry of the Alcubierre shift vector is discussed, as well as its physical consequences.
-Sec.\ \ref{conc} summarizes our conclusions.}
+More generally, nonlinear evolution equations provide a standard mathematical framework for describing wave propagation, soliton dynamics, shallow-water systems, plasma models, optical media, oceanic waves, and astrophysical nonlinear structures.
+Recent works have emphasized the role of Bäcklund transformations, bilinearization methods, similarity reductions, and analytic soliton constructions in several nonlinear physical systems \cite{gaoliuWang2026, gao2026118301, gaolee2026, gaoxin2026, gao2026, shan2026, liutiangaol2026}.
+This broader nonlinear-PDE context is relevant here because the reduced shift-vector equations obtained from the Alcubierre geometry exhibit Burgers-type and heat-type structures.